-The perfect sweet and spicy topping for all of your favorite pescatarian tacos, tostadas, tortilla chips and grilled fish.
-Let's make some mango habanero salsa!
+The perfect sweet and spicy topping for all of your favorite fish tacos, shrimp tostadas, tortilla chips and grilled fish.
+Let's make some Mango Habanero Salsa!

-My favorite way to serve this flavorful salsa is over my easy baked fish tacos, but the spicy and sweet flavor is the perfect combination to top simple grilled halibut, or serve straight out of the bowl with a pile of your favorite tortilla chips.
+My favorite way to serve this flavorful salsa is over my easy baked fish tacos, but the spicy and sweet flavor is the perfect combination to top simple grilled halibut, blackened Mahi Mahi, or serve straight out of the bowl with a pile of your favorite tortilla chips.

 Dice all of your veggies - including the red onion and red bell peppers - into small pieces - roughly the same size.
 Combine all in a large bowl or serving platter.

 For the chili peppers, see notes below.
-But TL;DR - WEAR GLOVES.
+But WEAR GLOVES.
 And wash your hands.
 The end.

 Make your salsa dressing by combining the remaining ingredients, including fresh lime juice, honey and salt, in a small bowl.
 Mix well to ensure the honey has dissolved.